SilasiLab/microinfarcts/README.md

   * 3.
        ![Gui](/pics/microinfarctsGUI.png)
   * 4. Check `Auto Segmentation` will perform a Discrete Fourier Transform to find the microinfarcts(bright circle area) in brain scans.
 You can also manually segement the bead by selecting `Manual beads labeling`.
 Note: By running any one in the two methods, a csv file will be cached on the local disk.
 Once the file is cached, the programme will skip the step of segmentation.
-  * 6. Check `Show the result`, the script will transform the bead location mask and project it on the brain scan.
+  * 5. Check `Show the result`, the script will transform the bead location mask and project it on the brain scan.
 Showing the result and generating the summary files have some conflicts, so they cannot be run at the same time.
-  * 7. Check `Write a summary`, a summary csv, a structual tree txt, as well as a structual tree image will be generated under `[result folder]/[brain id]/`.
+  * 6. Check `Write a summary`, a summary csv, a structual tree txt, as well as a structual tree image will be generated under `[result folder]/[brain id]/`.
+  * 7. Select the brain folder you would like to analyse from the left list, then move it to the analysing list on the right side by clicking the button `>>`.
+  * 8. Click on the analyse button.